MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Set-Clipboard.md

 The `Set-Clipboard` cmdlet sets the contents of the clipboard.

 > [!NOTE]
 > On Linux, this cmdlet requires the `xclip` utility to be in the path.
+On macOS, this cmdlet uses
+> the `pbcopy` utility.

 ## EXAMPLES